evertheoptimist/evertheoptimist.github.io/articles/the-anatomy-of-optimism.md

 date: 2011-07-17
 ---

-# The Anatomy of Optimism
+# The Anatomy of Optimism: Are you a Giraffe or an Ostrich?

 # July 17, 2011